Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Optimality of IPM-based GANs

 ~\citet{SobolevGAN18}, in the context of SobolevGAN, showed that IPM-GANs with a gradient-based constraint defined with respect to a base density \(\mu(\x)\) results in the optimal discriminator solving the Fokker-Planck partial differential equation (PDE), given by:

-where \(\mathrm{div}\) denotes the divergence operator and \(\mathrm{c}\) is some constant.
-For the particular case when the base measure is the uniform,~\citet{ANON_JMLR} showed that the PDE simplifies to a Poisson equation, while in the case of higher-order gradient penalties~\citep{BWGAN18,PolyGAN23}, the optimal discriminator solves an iterated Laplacian, and can be seen as a generalization of SobolevGAN.
+where \(\mathrm{div}\) denotes the divergence operator and \(\mathrm{c}\) is a constant.
+Considering a uniform base measure, ~\citet{ANON_JMLR} showed that the optimization results in a Poisson differential equation, while in the case of higher-order gradient penalties~\citep{BWGAN18,PolyGAN23}, the optimal discriminator is the solution to an iterated Laplacian equation, and generalizes the SobolevGAN formulation.
 The optimal discriminator that satisfies the iterated-Laplacian operator was shown to be~\citep{PolyGAN23}:

 where \(\mathfrak{C}_{\kappa} = \frac{(-1)^{m+1}\varrho}{2\lambda} \) and \(\varrho\) are positive constants, and the kernel \(\kappa\) is the Green's function associated with the differential operator.
 In Poly-WGAN, the kernel corresponds to the family of polyharmonic splines, given by